Balkghar/2023-BDR-Projet/readme.md

 1. Clone the repository
 2. Open the terminal and navigate to the Code folder of the repository
-3. Execute the following command to start the docker containers: `docker compose up -d`
-4. Connect yourself to the database with the credentials provided in the Code/docker-compose.yml file
-5. Execute the SQL script create.sql and insert.sql in the Code/src/sql_scripts folder to create the database tables and insert the template data
-6. Open the browser and navigate to http://localhost/
+3. Change the right of the folder (images)[./Code/src/images] with this command :
 ```bash
 sudo chown -R www-data:www-data images # change owership of the images folder to www-data
 find images -type d -exec chmod 775 {} # change all the directories to 775 (write for user & group www-data, read for others)
 find images -type f -exec chmod 664 {} # To change all the files to 664 (write for user & group www-data, read for others)
 ```
+4. Execute the following command to start the docker containers: `docker compose up -d`
+5. Connect yourself to the database with the credentials provided in the Code/docker-compose.yml file
+6. Execute the SQL script create.sql and insert.sql in the Code/src/sql_scripts folder to create the database tables and insert the template data
+7. Open the browser and navigate to http://localhost/

 ### Stop the app:

 1. Open the terminal and navigate to the Code folder of the repository